mlswg/mls-protocol/draft-ietf-mls-protocol.md

-For the KeyPackage and GroupInfo extensions, the `extension_data` for GREASE extensions MAY have any contents selected by the sender, since they will be ignored by a correctly-implemented receiver.
-For example, a sender might populate these extensions with a randomly-sized amount of random data.
+For the KeyPackage and GroupInfo extensions, the `extension_data` for GREASE extensions MAY have any contents selected by the sender, since they will be ignored by a correctly implemented receiver.
+For example, a sender might populate these extensions with a randomly sized amount of random data.

 Note that any GREASE values added to `LeafNode.extensions` need to be reflected in `LeafNode.capabilities.extensions`, since the LeafNode validation process